Empowering You – Not The Courts – To Control Your Life Decisions

 In the event that you should become incapacitated, you do not want to worry about strangers appointed by the courts making health care or financial decisions on your behalf.

-The attentive attorneys at Mahaffey & Associates, LLC, assist clients in Lucas County with power of attorney decisions.
+The attentive attorneys at Mahaffey & Associates, assist clients in Lucas County with power of attorney decisions.
 They can draft the documents you will need before you need them as part of an overall estate plan to ensure that you are the one making critical life decisions in the event of incapacitation.

 What Is A Power Of Attorney?